Are You Immune To Coronavirus If You've Had It & Recovered?

 Advertisement

-But as of now, there's no easy answer to the immunity question.
-Just this past week, CityMD mistakenly told 15,000 people who had tested positive for coronavirus antibodies that they were now immune to COVID-19.
-The statement was deemed misleading, and CityMD has since changed their messaging, according to CNBC.
+An immunity task-force has been established in Canada, according to Chief Medical Officer Theresa Tam, to look at reinfection among Canadians previously diagnosed with COVID-19.
+Health Canada has approved a blood test, known as a serology test, to detect COVID-19 antibodies, which could help identify individuals immune to the virus, but Tam cautions that it's too soon to know whether individuals previously infected have immunity to the virus.
+The length of time antibodies stick around in the body is also unknown.

-In a senate hearing on May 12, Senator Rand Paul, MD, who previously tested positive for the illness, pointedly asked Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases, about coronavirus immunity.
-“We have no evidence that survivors of coronavirus don’t have immunity, and a great deal of evidence to suggest that they do,” the senator of Kentucky argued.
-"You've stated publicly that you'd bet it all that survivors of coronavirus have some form of immunity.
-Can you help set the record straight... that infection of coronavirus likely leads to some form of immunity?" he asked Dr. Fauci.
+The new serological test will be given to 1-million Canadians over the next two years to look at the virus in the general population as well as more at-risk groups, including health-care workers and seniors.
+"We're hoping to see rapid implementation of the actual population surveys, both general and those focusing on specific communities, geographies, (and) occupational groups,” said Tam.

-"Given what we know about the recovery from coronaviruses in general or even any infectious disease with very few exceptions, when you have antibodies present it very likely indicates a degree of protection," Dr. Fauci replied.
+"Given what we know about the recovery from coronaviruses in general or even any infectious disease with very few exceptions, when you have antibodies present it very likely indicates a degree of protection," said Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, recently.
 But, he noted, in this case, immunity has not been formally proven by long-term natural history studies.
 "You can make a reasonable assumption that it would protective, but natural history studies over a period of months to years will then definitively tell you if that's the case," explained Dr. Fauci.

 Dr. Fauci also said that as of now, we don't know what antibody titer (a measurement of how much antibody an organism produces) is required for a person to be considered immune.
 We also don't know how long immunity would persist after recovery.